 What are the best fitness trackers?

-After testing dozens of contenders, we think the best fitness tracker for most people is the Fitbit Charge 4.
-At around $149, it's not all that expensive, and features a built-in GPS and extensive health tracking.
+We think the best fitness tracker for most people is the Fitbit Charge 4.
+For $149, it's not all that expensive, and features a built-in GPS and extensive health tracking.
 The Fitbit Charge 4 also sports improved sleep tracking, wireless payment support and on-device Spotify controls.
 Plus it's swim-proof, and has a bright touchscreen display that responds instantly to swipes and taps.